v-kigos/devops-lab/README.md

 -DarchetypeArtifactId=maven-archetype-lagom-java -DarchetypeVersion=1.3.4
 ```

-Maven prompts you for:
+3. Maven prompts you for:

-groupId — typically something like com.example.
+`groupId` - typically something like com.example.
-artifactId — becomes the top-level folder name, for example, my-first-project.
+`artifactId` - becomes the top-level folder name, for example, my-first-project.
-version — the version for your project, press Enter to accept the default.
+`version` - the version for your project, press Enter to accept the default.
-package — defaults to the same value as the groupId
+`package` - defaults to the same value as the groupId

 4. Enter Y to accept the values.
 Maven creates the project.